Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 ![278818773-acb8e952-c04e-49f7-a5fe-314c6f5b8a2b](https://github.com/Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/assets/119104131/f87cac72-1800-49dd-8767-da4d8b581a6e)
 ## RESULT
 Thus, the implementation of C-SCAN Disk scheduling algorithm in C programming is done successfully.

 # DISK SCHEDULING LOOK
 ## AIM:
 To write a program for the look method of disc scheduling.
 ## ALGORITHM:
-    Initialize variables and arrays for requests, total head movement, initial head position, disk size, and the head movement direction.
+    1.Initialize variables and arrays for requests, total head movement, initial head position, disk size, and the head movement direction.
-    Input the number of requests, the request sequence, initial head position, total disk size, and the head movement direction from the user.
+   2. Input the number of requests, the request sequence, initial head position, total disk size, and the head movement direction from the user.
-    Sort the request array in ascending order to facilitate the LOOK algorithm.
+   3. Sort the request array in ascending order to facilitate the LOOK algorithm.
-    Find the index where the initial head position lies in the sorted request array and calculate head movements in the chosen direction (high or low) while iterating through the requests.
+   4. Find the index where the initial head position lies in the sorted request array and calculate head movements in the chosen direction (high or low) while iterating through the requests.
-    Calculate the total head movement by summing the absolute differences in head positions and print the result as the total head movement for the LOOK disk scheduling algorithm.
+   5. Calculate the total head movement by summing the absolute differences in head positions and print the result as the total head movement for the LOOK disk scheduling algorithm.

 ## PROGRAM:
 ```